upsuper/MQTTWaker/README.md

 - Wake device screen remotely via MQTT commands
 - Lock device screen remotely via MQTT commands
 - Optionally open a specific URL when the device wakes
+- Publish screen on/off state changes to a configurable MQTT topic
 - Support for custom certificates
 - Automatically start on device boot
 - Runs as a foreground service for reliability